Subscribe to updates

 2025/26 Q1 Budget Monitor

 The Cabinet noted the Council's forecast revenue outturn position as at the end of June 2025.
-The report noted that the councils MTFS forecast for the years ahead shows a substantial funding gap, which does not currently allow for any structural deficit or slippage in savings from the current financial year.
-The cabinet also noted that in light of this, the council will need to take in year measures to reduce / mitigate the risks of those potential effects.
+The report highlighted a forecast overspend of £11.8 million on the General Fund, £3.8 million on the Housing Revenue Account, and £6.2 million on the Dedicated Schools Grant.
+The Cabinet was also informed that the Council's MTFS forecast for the years ahead shows a substantial funding gap, which does not currently allow for any structural deficit or slippage in savings from the current financial year.
+In light of this, the Council will need to take in-year measures to reduce or mitigate the risks of potential future financial effects.

 Draft Statement of Accounts 2024/25

-The Cabinet considered the authority's draft Statement of Accounts for the year ended 31 March 2025, which had been submitted to Forvis Mazars2 for audit.
+Recommendations Approved... the Cabinet of Greenwich approved the authority's draft Statement of Accounts for the year ended 31 March 2025, which had been submitted to Forvis Mazars for audit.

 Attendees